rivertiger/ios-coding-assignment/README.md

 Use the images included in the `assets` folder for a visual indicator of the weather conditions.
 Any precipitation `>0.0` and `<1.0` should be considered *light rain*.
 Precipitation `>=1.0` should be considered *heavy rain*.
 No precipitation is *sunny*.

-Final output will look similar to the following image
+Here is a rough design for the sample app.

 ![weather app drawio](https://user-images.githubusercontent.com/1957407/206615131-5afcbb18-1d7e-4b38-b9f1-7f4b1333defd.png)

-# Functionalties
+# Expected funtionality
 1. Fetch the current temperature for the three cities and list their current temperature, along with a rain or sun symbol as appropriate.
-1. Using the segment control to switch Celcius and Farenheat
+1. Using the a control at the top of the main screen, switch between Celcius and Farenheit.
+This control can be any type you choose.
 1. Clicking on a row will display the full weather report of the selected city for each hour of the day
-1. Celcius or Faranhet selected in view 1 should be carried to view 2
+1. The temperature system selected in view 1 should be carried to view 2.

 # Evaluation
-- Clean and readable code
+- Clean, readable code
-- Knowledge of MVVM, delegation, UI and navigation, fetching and parsing JSON data, git and dependency management
+- Knowledge of MVVM, delegation, UI and navigation, fetching and parsing JSON data, git.